pcheng17/aoc-python/2023/README.md

 ### Day 6

-What a change in pace compared to Day 5.
-Brute force for this problem is good enough.
+What a change of pace compared to Day 5.
+Brute force for this problem was good enough.